DAVIDS4A/Doctor-Winter/README.md

 THANK YOU FOR USING DR. WINTER. true.
 ?-

 Contributing Contributions are welcome!
 Fork the repository, make changes, and submit a pull request.

-License This project is licensed under the MIT License.
+This project is licensed under the MIT License.